Unit 2: Communicating Climate 1: The Science of Climate Change

 Context for Use

-The activities in this unit can fit into a single 50-minute class meeting or less if homework is assigned ahead of time.
+The activities in this unit can fit into a single 50-minute class meeting if homework is assigned ahead of time.

 Description and Teaching Materials